Two days after his first career victory in the rain at Hockenheim, Rubens Barrichello is still elated:

 "I would have paid any amount for a first time like this.
 It’s an extraordinary victory, I’m still dreaming".

-"Nothing built, it was I, who thought of all the sacrifices made by my family, my efforts, the affection of those who have always believed in me".
+"Nothing fake, I was thinking about all the sacrifices made by my family, my efforts, the affection of those who have always believed in me".

 "I was touched by your gesture at a time that should have been yours alone.
 You were barbaric - which in Paulista dialect means wonderful - both as a professional and as a human being".